“Do you ever feel you’ve become the worst version of yourself?”

 There was a big cookout fundraiser.
 There were hundreds of people and it was an open bar.
 My husband and I knew we were probably going to have more than a drink or two so we arranged for transportation (like the responsible adults that we are) and we had a great time.
 After the event, I told him I needed to go home.
 I knew my limit.
 He wanted to go downtown with his friends though so we went.
 In my usual fashion, I became the clown.
 My friend’s laughter only encouraged me.

 When we got downtown, we were in a parking deck and a car was coming around the corner.
 I, for some reason, thought it would be hilarious to walk backwards next to the car.
 The car was going a little fast though so my backwards walk turned into a backwards jog.
 The people in the car found it hilarious and my friends were bending over laughing.
-Turns out that I am not very athletic and I fell down.
+Turns out that I am not very athletic…and I fell down.
 I fell down HARD.
 I bounced up quickly because I was so humiliated and my friends kept laughing when I assured them I was okay.
 My husband knew something was wrong though.We went into the bar and I tried to hide how mortified I was.

 No one was paying me any attention, thank god, because I started tearing up.
 I was so embarrassed.
 Why did I always need to be the center of attention?
 The group we were out with we had been friends with for years and they knew me and my family pretty well.
 I started worrying that they were judging me.
-I thought they were thinking that I was turning out like my parents, drunkenly behaving like a fool.
+I thought they were thinking that I was turning out like my mom, drunkenly behaving like a fool.
 I couldn’t handle it and I started crying.
 That’s right.
 I was the girl at the bar crying.
 My husband immediately ushered me out and we got a ride home.
 I couldn’t stop crying and I couldn’t even explain why I was so embarrassed, not because I was so drunk but because I didn’t even understand it myself.

 My back hurt, my wrist hurt, my butt hurt, and my pride hurt the worst of all.
 I was better than that.
 I didn’t need to drink that much.
 I didn’t need to go to the bar afterwards.
-I really didn’t need to behave like my parents.
+I really didn’t need to behave like an idiot.
 My husband kept assuring me it was not a big deal but I felt terrible about myself.
 I truly felt concerned that I was turning into my mother.
 I felt in that moment, like Tom Hanks, that I was the worst version of myself.

 When I sobered up the next day, I still felt bad.
 Physically and emotionally.
 I was embarrassed for falling, for crying, and for leaving so quickly.
 I was embarrassed that I put myself in a situation that made me behave so stupidly.
 I had never felt worse about myself.
-All I could think about was my friends talking about how I was turning into my mother…also that I needed an ice pack and ibuprofen immediately.
+All I could think about was my friends talking about how I was turning into my mother…also I needed an ice pack and ibuprofen immediately.

 My husband, who loves me dearly, said that if my mom wasn’t an alcoholic, this wouldn’t have been a big deal.
 He said I wasn’t actually “falling down drunk”.
 I was just being silly and fell.
 He said it probably would have happened had I been sober.
 He may be right.
 I am genuinely clumsy.
 Maybe I was being too hard on myself?
 Just because my mom was an alcoholic doesn’t mean I am never allowed to drink or be stupid.
 I can still have fun nights without it meaning I am turning into an alcoholic.
 I am genuinely a pretty responsible drinker when I do drink, which isn’t often.
 BUT I still felt like a fool.